With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 • Apple’s Activity app celebrates users’ achievements with a badge.
 Users can earn badges as they achieve weekly or monthly movement goals or sign up for challenges dedicated to special occasions such as Earth Day.

 Achieving fitness goals can be made into a fun and rewarding experience.
-With rewards and badges, you can boost your app’s chance of success.
+You can boost your app’s chance of success with rewards and badges.

 3. Avatars